Castlevania

 Dracula

-Vampire Lord debut in the OCG with the release of Structure Deck: Kaiba.
+Vampire Lord debuted in the OCG with the release of Structure Deck: Kaiba.
 Being the most powerful vampire, Dracula has been given many titles such as Vampire Lord and Dark Lord.

 In the first Castlevania game, after being vanquished by Christopher Belmont a century ago, Dracula was resurrected, calling Simon Belmont to his family duty of destroying Dracula.
 This cycle would be repeated in many subsequent Castlevania games, Dracula’s revival would prompt a new Vampire Hunter to step up and fulfil the Belmont destiny.
 This ability is replicated in the OCG by giving Vampire Lord the effect to Special Summon itself from the graveyard during the player’s next Standby Phase after being destroyed by an opponent’s effect.